onap/vnfrqts-requirements/docs/Chapter7.rst

 by the VNF.
 The following sections describe the standard protocols that are supported (NETCONF, Chef, Ansible, and REST).

-The commands below are expected to be supported on all VNF’s, unless noted otherwise, either directly (via the NETCONF or REST interface) or indirectly (via a Chef Cookbook or Ansible server).
+The commands below are expected to be supported on all VNFâ€™s, unless noted otherwise, either directly (via the NETCONF or REST interface) or indirectly (via a Chef Cookbook or Ansible server).
 Note that there are additional commands offered to northbound clients that are not shown